-The S&P 500 climbed to an intraday record high shortly after the opening bell, lifted by the government’s report showing that U.S. employers added 175,000 jobs to their payrolls in February.
-The consensus forecast was for a gain of 149,000 jobs, according to economists polled by Reuters.
-The unemployment rate, however, edged up to 6.7 percent in February from a five-year low of 6.6 percent in January.
+The S&P 500 had climbed to an intraday record of 1,883.57 shortly after the opening bell, lifted by the Labor Department’s report showing that U.S. employers added 175,000 jobs to their payrolls in February.
+Economists had expected a gain of 149,000 jobs, according to a Reuters poll.

 “It seems that the decent February employment report, although a step in the right direction, has resolved little,” said Andrew Wilkinson, chief market analyst at Interactive Brokers LLC in Greenwich, Connecticut.

 “Stocks are suffering from some inevitable ebbing following the latest strong flow.
 That, in turn, has prompted further defensive demand for the protection afforded by options.”

 The CBOE Volatility Index or the VIX, Wall Street’s fear gauge, fell 0.7 percent to close at 14.11.
 But VIX April and May futures were up at 15.83 and 16.45, respectively.

 The intermediate-term picture of the stock market remains bullish, but “the overbought conditions are building and a sharp, but short-lived correction can be expected at any time,” said Larry McMillan, president of McMillan Analysis Corp, in a note to clients.

 The Dow Jones industrial average rose 30.83 points or 0.19 percent, to end at 16,452.72.
 The S&P 500 gained 1.01 points or 0.05 percent, to finish at 1,878.04.
 But the Nasdaq Composite dropped 15.903 points or 0.37 percent, to close at 4,336.223.